grnair89/Carb_Estimator/README.md

-# Computer Vision based carbohydrate estimator.
+# Computer Vision based Carbohydrates Estimator.

 ## What is this?